Cistus Collection

 Etymology

 The name comes from the genus Cistus, which was given to these plants by Joseph Pitton de Tournefort.
-It is quite similar to the forms used in ancient Greek and Latin (in ancient Greek, κίσθος, and in Latin, cisthos in Pliny).
-"Ciste" is the French version of the Greek kistos, "box, capsule," which evokes the shape of the fruit.
+It is quite similar to the forms used in ancient Greek and Latin (in ancient Greek, κίσθος, and in Latin, cisthos according to Pliny).
+“Ciste” is the French adaptation of the Greek kistos, meaning “box, capsule,” which refers to the shape of the fruit.

 Features

-They are shrubs, herbaceous plants, hairy or furry, perennial or annual, with simple leaves that are often opposite, with solitary flowers or in cymes, with 5 free petals, found in temperate to subtropical regions, especially around the Mediterranean basin.
+These are shrubs or herbaceous plants, hairy or fuzzy, perennial or annual, with simple leaves that are often opposite, bearing solitary flowers or flowers in cymes, with five free petals; they are found in temperate to subtropical regions, particularly around the Mediterranean basin.

-Among the different genera, the following can be found in the flora of France:
+Among the various genera found in the flora of France are: